 Either way, the real distinction you need to know is the difference between a tuxedo and an evening suit.
-You’ll usually have a fancy invitation that spells out black tie before you need to reach for a tux.
-It can be anything from a prom to a ball, premiere or opening night – basically, any occasion that demands you look your smartest.
+You’ll usually have an invitation that requests black tie before you need to reach for a tux.
+It can be anything from a prom to a ball, premiere or awards ceremony – basically, any occasion that demands you look your smartest.

 Both are pretty smart, right?
-Yes, but the real difference between a tuxedo and a suit is that one is fancier than the other.
+Yes, but the real difference between a tuxedo and a suit is that one is more dressed-up than the other.
 It comes down to satin – dinner jackets have it, evening suit jackets generally don’t.
 You’ll usually see satin adding elegance to the lapels, buttons and pockets of a dinner jacket.
 The satin is black, pretty much universally.
 So even if you go for a tux in burgundy velvet or navy wool, it’ll probably have black satin detailing.
 The main body material can have a slight sheen too, which you don’t normally see on standard suits.

 The lapels of a suit and tux are where the lines start to blur.
 Both evening suit jackets and dinner jackets can have notch and peak lapels, with peak lapels generally standing out as the dressier option.
 The difference comes with shawl lapels.
 These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on dinner jackets.